What are Opiates?

 Behavioral signs:

-- Doctor shopping — Going to multiple doctors to obtain more prescriptions
+• Doctor shopping — Going to multiple doctors to obtain more pills

-- Failing to fulfill obligations at work, school, or home
+• Failing to do well at work, school, or home

 If you or someone you know is showing signs of opiate addiction, it’s important to seek professional help.
 Treatment is available and can include medications to manage withdrawal symptoms and cravings, as well as counseling to help change behaviors and cope with cravings.

-Remember, the sooner an addiction is identified and treated, the better the chances are for recovery.
+Remember, the sooner your problem is identified and treated, the better the chances are for recovery.

 What is the Timeline for Opiate Withdrawal?